Kristian Bush: Early life

 Kristian Bush was born in Knoxville, Tennessee.
 Bush was raised outside of Knoxville in Sevierville, Tennessee, a small town at the base of the Smoky Mountains that was also the hometown of Dolly Parton.
-He is the great grandson of A.J.
+He is the great-great-grandson of A.J.
 Bush, founder of Bush Brothers and Company; it was expected for him to run a cannery.
 He was exposed to instruments from an early age, and picked up his first violin at age 4.
 During these early years, Bush, alongside younger brother Brandon, made his musical debut at the local Bush Beans Jamboree performing as Parton's opening act.
 His grandparents made a "weird deal" when he was 12 and lost the Bush Brothers company, a deal they were ultimately bitter about, but it allowed Bush to grow up and be whatever he wanted.

 Throughout childhood, Bush was enrolled in violin lessons and classically trained under the Suzuki method at the University of Tennessee.
 The family eventually relocated to Knoxville and by age 11, Bush agreed to play one season in the Knoxville Youth Symphony, before earning the right to lay the violin down for good and start learning the guitar.
 As a teenager, Bush stuck with the guitar and began to create original music.
 It wasn't long before he was writing his own songs and recording homemade albums.
 He did swimmer electives throughout high school and college, and would write music in his head to the rhythm of his swimming strokes.

 Bush attended Avon Old Farms Boarding School in Avon, Connecticut, graduating in 1988.
-He then attended Emory University in Atlanta, earning a degree in Creative Writing.
+He then attended Emory University in Atlanta, earning a degree in creative writing.
 During college, Bush began to connect with Atlanta's growing music scene, often begging his way into clubs, witnessing first-hand success from bands like R.E.M. and (fellow Emory students) the Indigo Girls.